mttaggart/python-cs/div/lesson.md

  The easiest way is to use the arrival at 0 as a condition to stop our looping.
  That's what `while` loops are for.

+ ### div-2.py
+ Here two things have changed.
+First, a `while` loop replaces the `for` loop.
+`while` loops require a condition to continue looping.
+In this case, we check if another subtraction of the divisor from the dividend would result take the dividend below 0.
+We increment the quotient each time through the loop, thereby counting the "steps".

+The coolest part of this algorithm is how subtracting from the dividend until doing so would take us below 0 leaves us with a shrunken dividend, also known as a remainder.
+We get that for free by structuring the algorithm this way.